-Softest is an application developed by Examsoft which when launched, it saves a copy of your exam file onto your local computer hard drive every 60 seconds.
-If for any reason, your computer freezes up and need to be restarted, SofTest will relaunch and resume from the last point before the computer malfunction.
-When exiting your exam, Softest will do a final save onto your local hard drive and then encrypt the exam file then looks for internet access to upload the exam file.
-Always remember after every exam, to check your exam upload history to verify that your exam has been uploaded.
+Examsoft Softest was developed by Examsoft and is part of an end-to-end assessment management platform.
+Examsoft Softest is an application that works similar to a word processor but with specialized security and backup (saves your exam data every 60 seconds to your local storage) features.
+If for any reason, your computer freezes up and need to be restarted, Softest will relaunch and resume from the last point before the computer malfunctioned.
+When exiting your exam, Softest will do a final save onto your local hard drive before encrypting the exam file.
+Softest will then look for an Internet connection to upload your exam file.
+After you have successfully uploaded your exam, you will receive a notification from Examsoft.
+Alternatively, you can check your exam upload history on Examsoft’s site to verify that your exam has been uploaded and processed.